adrianw-eecs/Self_Driving_Car_Simulator/README.md

 18. **model-V1.20** - This model was designed after the results of the Hyperparameter optimization, and was trained using the settings of the preivous models.
 The configuration was, 2 convolutional layers, each with 32 filters, and windows sizes of 5 pixels.
 It used 3 dense layers, with 100 nodes, 50 nodes, and 1 node respectively.
 Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function ReLU and loss function changed to mean_squared_error.
 This model also used dropout of 50% after each layer of the network.
 In addition, I added Maxpooling layers after the 3rd convolution and just before the convolution outputs are feed into the network.

 Model-V1.20 performace was able to improve by about 20%.

+19. **model-V1.21** - This model I feed a much larger training set that consisted of data from both tracks, 5 laps on the desert map and 5 runs on a portion of the mountian track.
+Part of the mountian track is in accessable in the training mode of the simulator.
+Part of the map is blocked off and can only be ran on by the Autonomous driving mode.
+For this task I am attempting to use a much larger network(3 conv layers of 128 filters and 5,5 convolutional window with max pooling and 3 Dense layers of 100, 50, 20, 1 nodes with dropout).
+I hope that with more training data the model will not suffer from overfitting as easily, and will be able to run on the portion of the mountian map that no training data exists for.
+Looking at the training stats is a little concerning since the val_loss and loss are both nan which stands for not a number

+Performance is yet to be tested

+20. **model-V1.22** - For this technique I used the same model as in model-V1.21.
+However while creating the training data I realized that when I press a key on my keyboard it changes the direction for that frame but I could have pressed the key a tenth of a second sooner and It still would have been the correct steering angle.
+So when training this model I used the concept of averaging the current frame with the previous and next.
+However I added more weight to the current frame.
+I used the following formula new_steer = ((current_steer * 2) + prev_steer + next_steer)/4.
+I believe this formula is the best since it adds more granular control to the data which will prevent the car from oversteering.
+In addition this formula allows the car to control the car more smoothly.

 ## Lessons Learned